- About this Module

 A chronic complement-mediated disease, driven by an IgM-producing clone, where treatment decisions depend more on trajectory and clinical impact than on laboratory thresholds.

-Cold agglutinin disease is a chronic complement-mediated hemolytic anemia in which the mechanism is relatively clear but management is rarely automatic.
-Patients often live for years with fluctuating symptoms, seasonal triggers, and variable clinical impact.
+Cold agglutinin disease (CAD) is a chronic complement-mediated hemolytic anemia in which the mechanism is relatively clear but management is rarely automatic.
+Patients may live for years with fluctuating symptoms, seasonal triggers, and variable clinical impact.
 Understanding CAD requires more than knowing its biology.
-It requires understanding how a clonal process drives complement-mediated hemolysis, and how that biology translates into clinical decisions: how clinicians interpret findings, weigh trade-offs, and decide when to intervene, and whether to target the hemolysis or the underlying clone.
+It requires understanding how an IgM-producing clone drives complement-mediated hemolysis, how that biology appears in clinical practice, and how clinicians decide when to observe, when to intervene, and whether to target hemolysis or the underlying clone.

 Start Here